Space/time-efficient RDF stores based on circular suffix sorting: Experimental evaluation

 The bottom plot of Figure~\ref{fig:joins147} displays results for join C (e.g., $(?s,p_1,?x)\bowtie(?x,p_2,?o)$, with two unbound variables).
 In this type of join, \rdfcsa again obtains the best query times, usually with left-chaining evaluation.
-This is clearly the most efficient technique for this join, with results similar to those of join A. When both triple-patterns have a similar structure (i.e., the same number of fixed and bound variables), \rdfcsa tends to be more efficient with left-chaining, due to the performance of the triple-pattern queries that are generated: in subject-object joins, with left-chaining, we run an $(?s,p_1,?o_1)$ query followed by many $(s_i,p_2,?o_2)$ queries, which are very efficient in \rdfcsa.
+This is clearly the most efficient technique for this join, with results similar to those of join A. When both triple patterns have a similar structure (i.e., the same number of fixed and bound variables), \rdfcsa tends to be more efficient with left-chaining, due to the performance of the triple-pattern queries that are generated: in subject-object joins, with left-chaining, we run an $(?s,p_1,?o_1)$ query followed by many $(s_i,p_2,?o_2)$ queries, which are very efficient in \rdfcsa.
 However, in object-object joins the merge strategy is better.
+Regarding MonetDB, Blazegraph, and Virtuoso, we obtain similar results as for Join B (i.e. they are at least one order of magnitude slower than the best choice), yet we can see that in most cases we could not get results for those techniques.